wanesaf/wanesaf/README.md

 - 👋 Hi, I’m @wanesaf
--  I’m currently learning java
-I just seach for fun !
+-  I’m currently learning java and I just seach for fun !

 <!---
 wanesaf/wanesaf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.